The Adventures of Ozzie and Harriet: Television series

-Like its radio predecessor (which finally ended in 1954), the series focused mainly on the Nelson family at home, dealing with everyday problems.
+Like its radio predecessor (which ended in 1954), the series focused mainly on the Nelson family at home, dealing with everyday problems.
 As the series progressed and the boys grew up, storylines involving various characters were introduced.
 Many of the series story lines were taken from the Nelsons' real life.
 When the real David and Rick married June Blair and Kristin Harmon, respectively, their wives joined the cast of Ozzie and Harriet and the marriages were written into the series.
 What was seldom written into the series was Ozzie's profession or mention of his lengthy and successful band-leading career.
 The popular joke about his career was that the only time he left the house was to go buy ice cream.
 According to his granddaughter, actress Tracy Nelson, Ozzie went to Rutgers to study law and when pressed would tell interviewers that the TV Ozzie was a lawyer.

 By the mid-1960s, America's social climate was changing, and the Nelsons, symbolizing the 1950s values and ideals, were beginning to seem dated.
 Ozzie, who wrote and directed all of the series' episodes, attempted to alter the series to fit the times, but most viewers associated the series with a bygone era.
 The series cracked the top thirty programs in the Nielsen ratings for the first and only time in its eleventh season (1963–1964), when it ranked in 29th place.
 It made the transition from black-and-white to color in the 1965–66 season.
 That year, Ozzie tried to recapture the series' early success by introducing nine-year-old Joel Davison and other young children to relate to younger families.
 Although Davison appeared in three episodes, the series' Nielsen ratings continued to decline.
 In January 1966, ABC moved the series to Saturdays, where it completed its 14-season run that spring.

 Having run for a total of fourteen seasons, The Adventures of Ozzie and Harriet, which averaged 29–30 episodes per season, was at one point the longest-running live-action American television sitcom.
 On April 1, 2017, It's Always Sunny in Philadelphia was renewed for a thirteenth and fourteenth season, and then through an eighteenth season on December 10, 2020, which led to its breaking the record for longest-running live-action scripted comedy series, but those seasons amount to only around a third as many episodes as Ozzie and Harriet.